gsdlab/vpdev/README.md

 ### Virtual Platform Dashboard

-The dashboard is used to view information about your feature-oriented system as well as information related to your project's relationship with other projects within the virtual platform.
+The dashboard is used to view information about your whole product line as well as information related to your project's relationship with other projects within the virtual platform.

+For example, the dashboard for the `ClaferWebTools` virtual platform would display

+* the list of projects,
+* the list of features which occur in at least two projects together with their status: `consistent`, `inconsistent`,
+* timeline showing the evolution of all projects and the instances of feature propagations over time (that the feature `matrix` was propagated from the project `ClaferMooVisualizer` to the project `ClaferConfigurator`),
+* ...

-For example, the dashboard for the ClaferIDE project would display
+For example, the dashboard for the project `ClaferIDE` would display

 * the features of that project together with their traceability information,
 * provenance information of the project (IDE is a fork of the visualizer) and of the features (features of the IDE were cloned from the visualizer),